Transfer Credit FAQs

 - Courses from unaccredited institutions.

 General Limits: You may transfer up to a total of 70 approved credits toward the 124 required degree credits.
-This total includes all forms of transfer credit—AP and IB, Running Start Credits, and certain military service, as well as regularly offered college courses completed elsewhere.
-In addition, there is a 62 credit limit placed on coursework completed at 2-year institutions (such as community colleges), and a 10 credit limit on the total credits that may come from online, distance, extension, or correspondence coursework.
+This total includes all forms of transfer credit—AP and IB, Cambridge A-Level Exams, Running Start Credits, and certain military service, as well as regularly offered college courses completed elsewhere.
+In addition, there is a 62 credit limit placed on coursework completed at 2-year institutions (such as community colleges).

 Minor Credit: Generally, up to two-fifths of the total credits required for a minor may be completed through transfer credit (usually up to 8 credits).
 Some departments limit transfer credit further, so make sure to check the appropriate department’s section of the College Catalog.
 All credits and coursework to be applied to major requirements must be approved by the department chair.